huuquyen2606/DPF-IDS-Public/README.md

 3. Aggregate metrics across runs using the same seeds and settings reported in the paper.
 4. Use the aggregated CSV files to regenerate the tables and plots.

-If additional plotting or table-generation scripts are added, document the exact command in this section.
-Until then, the CSV outputs are the canonical reproduction artifacts.

-## Expected Outputs

-Each experiment may produce:

-- Round checkpoints.
-- Per-client prototype detection reports.
-- Cluster-level detection reports.
-- Threshold/lambda diagnostic CSV files.
-- Poisoned-collaborator mapping reports.
-- Evaluation metric CSV files.
-- Optional BoTPA source-to-target attack success rate logs.

-These outputs are written under the experiment-specific `checkpoint_dir`.

 ## Main Results Summary

 The following summary should be interpreted as a high-level guide to the paper results, not as a substitute for the full experimental tables.